It’s supposed to get up to to 92 degrees today. Time to make this soup again, and share it with new readers.

 To me and most people, though, it is just the ultimate in refreshing, #summerfood supreme.

-Yet also healthy, easy to make, and ready and willing in the fridge.
+Yet also healthy, so easy to make, and ready and willing in the fridge.

-Although I gave a recipe for it in Passionate Vegetarian, where it’s poetically titled “Lunar Gazpacho”, the truth is that while I follow the basic outlines of that recipe, I never follow the measurements, and thus it never comes out exactly the same way.
-Sometimes it’s thicker, sometimes thinner, sometimes quite smooth, sometimes chunky, always a little sweet from the grapes and usually zinged with mint (though sometimes I use other herbs).
+Although I gave a recipe for it in Passionate Vegetarian, where it’s poetically titled “Lunar Gazpacho”, the truth is that while I follow the basic outlines of that recipe, I never follow the measurements.
+Thus it never comes out exactly the same way.
+Sometimes it’s thicker, sometimes thinner, sometimes smooth, sometimes chunky.
+It’s always a little sweet from the grapes and usually zinged with mint (though sometimes I use other herbs).

-When on my own and under a deadline, I have even been known on occasion to eat for three meals a day, with just a slice of buttered wholegrain toast on the side… Not that I tell anybody this.
+When on my own and under a deadline, I have even been known on occasion to eat for three meals a day, with just a slice of buttered wholegrain toast on the side… Not that I tell anybody.

 But usually I have it with almost anything: a main-dish salad of some sort, a sandwich, a portion of leftover casserole eaten cold… It is a natural companion to anything vaguely Middle Eastern, but then I think it’s kind of happy with almost anything.

-Here’s what tonight’s #DinnerWithDragonwagon was.
+Here’s what tonight’s dinner was.
 Just about perfect for a solo cool dinner on a hot night.

 I’ll follow with a loosey-goosey version of the recipe.